San Gimignano: What to See in Tuscany’s Tower Town

 Why So Many Towers?

-Every medieval city had towers back in the day, but San Gimignano is unique because so many of its towers remain.
 Why so many towers?
 We can safely assume that the medieval merchants didn’t build them to give 21st-century tourists something to point their iPhones at.

 Wealthy citizens frequently competed with each other to build the tallest towers above their homes.
 In fact, the Podesta passed a law prohibiting any private citizen from building a tower higher than the Torre Grossa, the municipal hall which survives to this day.

-The citizens of San Gimignano were a bellicose lot who sometimes attacked and destroyed towers belonging to their rivals.
 The family feuds that form the basis of the Romeo and Juliet story were definitely not fiction.
-Vendetta and its accompanying violence were the all-too-common ways to resolve differences.
+Vendetta and its accompanying violence were all-too-common ways to resolve differences.

 History of San Gimignano

-The Etruscans first settled San Gimignano in the 4th century BC.
-Significant growth did not occur until 1000 to 1200.
+The Etruscans first settled San Gimignano in the 4th century BC, but significant growth did not occur until 1000 to 1200.
 Thanks to its proximity to the Via Francigena, a major route across Italy, San Gimignano was an important stopover for travelers, pilgrims, and merchants.
-The town became steadily more prosperous until it declared itself a free Commune in 1199.

-In 1300, Dante Alighieri came to San Gimignano, and in 1317 the famous painter Lippo Memmi opened a workshop.
+In 1300, the poet Dante Alighieri came to San Gimignano, and in 1317 the famous painter Lippo Memmi opened a workshop.
 With his father, Lippo Memmi painted a fresco cycle in the town hall that you can see today.
-I include the frescoes in my post on Art Masterpieces in Tuscany You Don’t Want to Miss and below – see Frescoes, Frescoes, and More Frescoes.

 Following the pestilence that also ravaged most of western Europe, San Gimignano never recovered its former glory and at the end of the 14th century was finally obliged to submit to Florentine rule.

 The town’s website provides an excellent overview of San Gimignano’s rise and fall over the centuries.
+The town is now a UNESCO World Heritage site.

-What To See in San Gimignano
+What To See and Do in San Gimignano

 San Gimignano 1300